subframe7536/obsidian-theme-maple/README.md

 ### community store

-1. Install the Prism Theme
-2. Open Obsidian and go to Settings.
+1. Open Obsidian and go to Settings.
-3. Click on the Appearance tab.
+2. Click on the Appearance tab.
-4. Click the Manage button.
+3. Click the Manage button.
-5. In the Filter...
+4. In the Filter...
 Search Box, search "Maple".
-6. Click the Install and use button.
+5. Click the Install and use button.

 ### manual